Natalia Brasova: War

 Upon the outbreak of World War I, Michael requested Nicholas II's permission to return home and to the army, with the understanding his wife and children could accompany him.
 Nicholas agreed and the family returned to the house on Nikolaevskaya street; Natalia was still not permitted to live in any of the imperial palaces.
-Michael was appointed to the rank of major-general, and given command of the Savage Division (Дикая Дивизия) formed from Chechens and Daghestani.
+Michael was appointed to the rank of major-general, and given command of the Savage Division (Дикая Дивизия) formed from Chechens, Ingushes and Daghestani.
 The post was perceived as a relatively low position in the Army, and was believed to be Nicholas II's punishment for Michael's marriage.

-As was expected of women in the imperial family, Natalia founded two hospitals, one at Gatchina and one at Saint Petersburg, in properties owned by Michael.
+As was expected of women in the imperial family, Natalia founded two hospitals for wounded soldiers and officers, one at Gatchina and one at Saint Petersburg, in properties owned by Michael.
 In January 1915, her sister Olga died in Moscow, and she went there for the funeral.
 In February 1915, her eldest sister Vera also died.

 At her hotel in Moscow, Michael's cousin Grand Duke Dmitri Pavlovich of Russia declared that he was in love with her.
 Natalia referred to Dmitri as "Lily-of-the-Valley".
 Dmitri had a reputation as a rake, though Natalia was flattered, she turned him down and told her husband of the encounter.
 Michael was jealous about Natalia's feelings for Dmitri: "What you are writing to me about Lily-of-the-Valley, i.e., how tenderly, tenderly you love him and also that he comes to see you because he likes you and totally succumbed to your charm and besides, you say that conquering such a heart means much to you—I believe that if you just stop to consider the meaning of these several sentences you have written, you will realise what pain you have given me by writing them."
 Natalia told Michael, "Believe me, my affection for him does not in the least interfere with my love for you."